• Skip to primary navigation

 Sprinkle a small bit of flour over your work place.

-Roll out the larger portion of dough into a circle that is approximately 4 inches larger than the diameter of your pie pan.
+Once your lightly floured surface is ready, use a rolling pin to roll out the larger portion of dough into a circle that is approximately 4 inches larger than the diameter of your pie pan.
 It will come out to about ⅛th inch thick.

 Rolling Crisco pie crust out with a rolling pin.

 Carefully transfer that circular sheet of dough onto the pie pan, and allow it to settle into place.
-Use your finger tips to gently press it into the bottom of the pan.
+Use your fingertips to gently press it into the bottom of the pan.

 Pie crust pressed into a pie pan.